 Students and their belongings are subject to search as soon as they enter the school building (see "Search and Seizure Policy" above).
-In the event that a student or their possessions are subjected to a search where drugs or alcohol are found, the principal will notify the parent/guardian immediately and the student will be suspended immediately from school and may be terminated from Independence Academy depending on the circumstances of the event.
+If there is reasonable suscpicion that a student is either under the influence of substances and/or in possession of a substance or paraphrenlia during school hours, Independence Academy reserves the right to search that student's belongings and person.
+The student may be assessed clinically and/or medically to determine if further action required or medical attention is necessary.
+In the event that a student or their possessions are subjected to a search where drugs and/or alcohol are found, the principal will notify the parent/guardian immediately and the student will be suspended immediately from school and may be terminated from Independence Academy depending on the circumstances of the event.
 If necessary, the principal shall notify the local police.
+Any student found to be under the influence during the school day will be required to be dismissed immediately by a parent/guardian or may be transported for further medical attention.